iterative/vscode-dvc/extension/resources/walkthrough/command-palette.md

 # Command Palette

-> ℹ️ The extension's features cannot be accessed until DVC is installed and a
-> DVC project is available in the workspace.
-Please refer to the
-> [setup page](command:dvc.showDvcSetup) if you have not setup DVC yet.

 This extension makes extensive use of the
 [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)
 which can be accessed via `F1` or ⇧⌃P on Windows/Linux or ⇧⌘P on macOS.